Berezinskii-Kosterlitz-Thouless transition in the type-I Weyl semimetal PtBi$_2$

+We observe such a behaviour in the $V(I)$ characteristics as shown in Fig.\ref{Fig4}a,b where a cubic power law is measured for $T_\mathrm{BKT} \sim 310$mK.
+We note that due to the low resistance of our sample, the voltage remains significantly smaller than the broadening of the Fermi-Dirac distribution ($\sim 4k_\mathrm{B}T$) for the DC currents applied ($eV_{dc}<20 \mu$eV) so that measurements are done very close to equilibrium.
+This rules out heating issues due to electron-electron interactions.

-In order to confirm that a BKT transition occurs in our sample, we focused on the temperature dependence of the resistance of our exfoliated thin film.
-Following Halperin and Nelson theory\cite{Halperin1979}, Benfatto \textit{et al.} took, in absence of inhomogeneities and size effect, a temperature dependence of the resistance for $T \gtrsim T_\text{BKT}$ given by $R(T)/R_\text{N}=1/[1+\left( \Delta \sigma / \sigma_\text{N}\right)]$ with\cite{Benfatto2009}
+To further confirm that a BKT transition occurs in our sample, we investigated the temperature dependence of the resistance.
+Following the Halperin and Nelson's theory \cite{Halperin1979}, Benfatto et al. \cite{Benfatto2009} derived a temperature dependence of the resistance for $T \geq T_\mathrm{BKT}$ given by $R(T)/ R_\mathrm{N} = 1/[1+\Delta \sigma / \sigma_\mathrm{N}]$, with

-where $A$ is a number of the order of unity and $\alpha$ is the scale of the vortex-core energy, which may deviate from its regular value $\alpha =1$.
-The fit of the experimental data can reproduce the temperature dependence but gives $T_\text{BKT} \simeq 200$~mK, much below the value given by the $V(I)$ characteristics.
-Fixing $T_\text{BKT}$ to 310~mK, as given by $V(I)$ measurements, no reasonable fit could be obtained (see the red dashed line in \cref{fig4}.c for the best fit).

-A model that accounts for spatial inhomogeneities was proposed in Ref.~\citenum{Benfatto2009}, where a Gaussian distribution of the critical current, or equivalently, of $T_\text{BKT}$, is introduced in the Halperin-Nelson model.
-We have now
+where $\sigma_\mathrm{N} = 1/R_\mathrm{N}$, $A$ is a constant of the order of unity and $\alpha$ is the scale of the vortex-core energy, which may deviate from the value expected in the XY model ($\alpha =1$).
+For $T < T_\mathrm{BKT}$, we have in this case $R(T)=0$, however no reasonable fit could be obtained when fixing $T_\mathrm{BKT}$ to the value given by the $V(I)$ characteristics, $T_\mathrm{BKT} = 310$mK (Fig.\ref{Fig4}.a,b).
+Benfatto et al. proposed an extended model accounting for inhomogeneities by introducing a Gaussian distribution of the critical current, or equivalently of $T_\mathrm{BKT}$:

-with $b\simeq 2\alpha \sqrt{T_\text{BKT}/(T_\text{c}-T_\text{BKT})}$.
-This model fits very well the experimental data even for $T_\text{BKT}$ fixed at 310~mK, the value given by the $V(I)$ characteristics (see \cref{fig4}.c) and we found $\delta \simeq 24$~mK, a minimal spread of the transition temperature.
-The parameter $b$ and $A$ are respectively $1.1$ and $13$, some typical values expected from the theory\cite{Benfatto2009}.
-From the value of $b$, one can calculate the superconducting (BCS) transition temperature $T_\text{c}$, assuming that the vortex-core energy takes its conventional value ($\alpha=1$).
-We found $T_\text{c}=T_\text{BKT} \times (1+4/b^2)=410$~mK which corresponds to about 70\%~ of the macroscopic crystal value, a reasonable decrease of $T_\text{c}$ for an exfoliated flake.